nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Scrolling through command history: `UP` or `DOWN` arrow key

+You're feeling lazy and the commands you need to run are only slightly different from each other.
+No fret.
 You can scroll through your past commands using the `UP` or `DOWN` arrow keys.
-You may then use the `LEFT` or `RIGHT` arrow keys to edit the command.
+You may then use the `LEFT` or `RIGHT` arrow keys to edit your previous command.
-Press `ENTER` to execute the command.
+Finally, press `ENTER` to execute the command.

 [Back to list of features](#features)

 ### Exiting the program: `exit`
 Goodbye!
+We hope you've enjoyed using CLIpboard 😄

 **Command Format:**